-OF TAXES
+OF TAXES.

-THERE is a prevailing maxim,^a among some reasoners, that every new tax creates a new ability in the subject to bear it, and that each encrease of public burdens encreases proportionably the industry of the people.
-This maxim is of such a nature as is most likely to be abused; and is so much the more dangerous, as its truth cannot be altogether denied: but it must be owned, when kept within certain bounds, to have some foundation in reason and experience.1
+There is a prevailing maxim among some reasoners, That every new tax creates a new ability in the subject to bear it, and that each increase of public burdens increases proportionably the industry of the people.
+This maxim is of such a nature, as is most likely to be abused, and is so much the more dangerous, as its truth cannot be altogether denied; but it must be owned, when kept within certain bounds, to have some foundation in reason and experience.